Revanth-Insights/customer_behavior_analysis/README.md

 ## Dataset

-* Source: [Add dataset source here]
+* Source: Public dataset (used for educational purpose)
-* Format: CSV / Excel / Database
+* Format: CSV
-* Description: The dataset contains [brief description of features, e.g., sales data, customer information, transactions, etc.]
+* Description: This dataset includes customer behavior and transactional data, such as customer demographics, purchase history, and engagement metrics.
+It is used to perform exploratory data analysis, build SQL queries, and create visual insights through dashboards.

 ---

 ## Tools & Technologies

 * **Python** – Data loading, cleaning, and exploratory data analysis (EDA)
-* **Pandas, NumPy, Matplotlib, Seaborn** – Data manipulation and visualization
+* **Pandas, NumPy** – Data manipulation and visualization
 * **PostgreSQL** – Data storage and SQL-based analysis
 * **Power BI** – Dashboard creation and data visualization
 * **Gamma** – Presentation (PPT) creation